skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/07_appendix_a_case_studies.md

 CMS had a complicated problem to solve on a massive scale.
 By shifting to an agile approach, the agency's able to:

-- Retain flexibility for the modernization effort &mdash; even at this massive scale
+- Retain flexibility for the modernization effort — even at this massive scale
 - Reduce the risks inherent in putting all resources into one vendor's hands
 - Adapt its approach to align with the changes in technology and best practice that are inevitable over such a long-term initiative